Information for Academic Units

 - Assessing your faculty mentoring program

 Units should conduct a systematic needs/resources assessment as opposed to making decisions based on limited perspectives and assumptions; and align their programs with MSU and CANR guidelines.
+Units should consider both formal mentoring structures and the availability of broader professional development and networking opportunities that support faculty success.

 Units should refer to the phase 1 mentoring plan development checklist when designing their programs.